Kevin Jepsen: Los Angeles Angels of Anaheim

 The Los Angeles Angels of Anaheim selected Jepsen in the second round (53rd overall) in the 2002 Major League Baseball Draft out of Bishop Manogue High School.

 Jepsen earned his first All-Star selection in the minor leagues, and was enjoying his finest season to date with a combined 3–4 record, 13 saves, a 1.87 earned run average and 55 strikeouts for the Arkansas Travelers and Salt Lake Bees when he was selected to play for the United States national baseball team at the 2008 Summer Olympics.
 He and his team won a bronze medal.

 Jepsen made his major league debut against the New York Yankees on September 8, 2008, at Angel Stadium in Anaheim, California.
 He pitched one inning in a blowout game, retiring Derek Jeter, Bobby Abreu, and Alex Rodriguez in order.
 Jepsen pitched in nine games for the Angels in the 2008 season.

 Jepsen had his first full major-league season in 2009.
 His first year was overshadowed by the death of his teammate and friend Nick Adenhart.
 Jepsen was responsible for hanging up Adenhart's jersey in the dugout every game.
 In spite of this, Jepsen threw a career-high 54 innings.
 He had shoulder tendinitis in September, slowing his return to Spring Training in 2010.
 Despite this, Jepsen appeared in 68 games, recording 2 wins and 4 losses in 59 innings.
 In 2011, Jepsen spent time between the disabled list and the minors, appearing in only 16 games.

 Tampa Bay Rays

 On December 16, 2014, he was traded to the Tampa Bay Rays in exchange for Matt Joyce.

 Minnesota Twins

 On July 31, 2015, the Minnesota Twins acquired Jepsen for Chih-Wei Hu and Alexis Tapia.
 After closer Glen Perkins suffered an injury in the first week of the 2016 season, Jepsen was given the closer role but struggled throughout the season in the closer role and in non save situations.
 On July 3, he was designated for assignment after posting an ERA of 6.16 while recording just 7 saves for the last place Twins.
 Jepsen was released on July 11.

-Return to Tampa Bay
+Tampa Bay Rays (second stint)

-On July 14, Jepsen signed a contract for the remainder of the season to return to the Rays.
+On July 15, 2016, Jepsen signed a contract for the remainder of the season to return to the Rays.
 In 2016, balls hit against him had the highest average exit velocity in the major leagues, at 91.7 miles per hour.